 Key Stage 3

 The music department is committed to providing opportunities for all students to participate in music making during curriculum lessons and extra-curricular activities.
-Our music captains contribute to the running of extra-curricular activities, and encourage student participation across all year groups.
 During their studies, students will learn how to perform, compose and appraise different types of music.

 All students are supported in developing their SHINE values through a range of practical activities, for example: supporting others in group work and in performance, challenging themselves in completing work they consider more demanding, independently handling equipment and organisational skills, having the resilience to practice, and showing excellence in their work ethic.